cs1302uga/cs1302-tutorials/packages.md

 5. When executing the `java` command, Java assumes that the current working directory is the location of the default package.
 If that is not the case, then you must specify it using a command line option called `-cp` for _class path_.
-As its name suggests, the class path is the path to the default package for classes.
+As its name suggests, the **class path** is the path to the default package for classes.

-   Change directly to the `cs1302-packages` directory and try to execute the following:
+   Change back into the `cs1302-packages` directory and try to execute your program with the following command:

    ```
    $ java HelloWorld